DrSnowbird/scikit-docker/README.md

 ```bash
 docker pull openkbs/scikit
 ```
-## Login password (from jupyter screen)
+## Login password/token (from jupyter screen)
 Token authentication is enabled.
 You need to open the notebook server with its first-time login token in the URL, or enable a password in order to gain access.
-The command:
+After you get in the container, the command to show token is
 ```
 jupyter notebook list
 ```